 Elevate collaboration to the cloud with Jamboard.
 While Jamboard might look like a standard whiteboard on wheels, looks can be deceiving.
 Turn it on, and you’ll see the difference.
 You’ll discover that your meeting collaboration reaches beyond your on-premise conference room through multiple Jamboards in different locations — or the Jamboard app on a phone or tablet.
 You no longer need to take pictures of whiteboard notes to share or save.
 Jamboard notes are saved to the cloud, with easy follow-up access for all participants.

-While I wouldn’t argue if you made a single, bold leap to an all-Chrome workplace, I do hope you'll consider all the benefits Chrome offers.
-By starting smaller and trying it for yourself, you’ll soon learn how this secure platform can transform your organization.
+While I wouldn’t argue if you made a single, bold leap to an all-Chrome, cloud-first workplace, I do hope you'll consider all the benefits Chrome offers.
+By starting smaller and trying it for yourself, you’ll soon learn how this secure platform drive digital transformation within your organization.

 When you say “yes” to a Chrome experience, you’ll tap into a comprehensive endpoint solution that gives you easy central management, greater productivity and improved collaboration along with with a measurable return on investment.